Page updated June 25, 2026

 NOTE: this list is in likely play order (pending confirmation of event program)

-• To the Colors (bugler only, no band - this is for the Color Guard's flag ceremony)
+• To the Color (bugler only, no band - this is for the Color Guard's flag ceremony)

 • Star Spangled Banner - pickup to C is straight eighths, NOT dotted-eighth sixteenth